-As of April 29, 2017, the Term Loan Facility is subject to amortization with principal payable in quarterly installments of \$1.25 million to be made on the last business day of each fiscal quarter prior to maturity which commenced on April 29, 2016.
-The quarterly installment payments increase after the fiscal year ending February 3, 2018 to \$2.5 million.
+As of May 5, 2018, the Term Loan Facility is subject to amortization with principal payable in quarterly installments of \$2.5 million to be made on the last business day of each fiscal quarter prior to maturity.
 The remaining initial aggregate advances under the Term Loan Facility are payable at maturity.

-The Company made voluntary prepayments under the Term Loan Facility totaling \$65.0 million during the thirteen weeks ended April 29, 2017.
-In connection with these prepayments, \$0.3 million of debt issuance cost and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the thirteen weeks ended April 29, 2017.
-In accordance with the terms of the Term Loan Facility, prepayments were applied against the remaining scheduled installment payments of principal due in respect of the Term Loan Facility in direct order of maturity.
-As a result, the Company is no longer obligated to make the scheduled installment payments of principal; however, the Company currently intends to continue to make these payments and as a result has classified such payments as current portion of long-term debt in the condensed consolidated balance sheet.
+The Company made voluntary prepayments under the Term Loan Facility totaling \$25.0 million and \$65.0 million during the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.
+In connection with these prepayments, \$0.1 million and \$0.3 million of debt issuance cost and \$7,000 and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.
+In accordance with the terms of the Term Loan Facility, prepayments were applied against the remaining scheduled installment payments of principal due under the Term Loan Facility in direct order of maturity.
+As a result, the Company is no longer obligated to make the scheduled installment payments of principal; however, the Company currently intends to continue to make these payments and therefore has classified such payments as current portion of long-term debt in the condensed consolidated balance sheet.

-Under the terms of the Revolving Credit Facility, as of April 29, 2017 the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of its eligible inventory, as defined, up to \$100.0 million.
+Under the terms of the Revolving Credit Facility, as of May 5, 2018, the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of its eligible inventory, as defined, up to \$100.0 million.

-As of April 29, 2017, Ollie's had \$128.0 million of outstanding indebtedness under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility, with \$97.8 million of borrowing availability, letter of credit commitments of \$2.0 million and \$0.2 million of rent reserves.
-The interest rate on the outstanding borrowings under the Term Loan Facility was 1.75% plus the 30-day Eurodollar Rate, or 2.74%.
+As of May 5, 2018, Ollie's had \$23.7 million of outstanding indebtedness under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility, with \$95.3 million of borrowing availability, letter of credit commitments of \$4.4 million and \$0.3 million of rent reserves.
+The interest rate on the outstanding borrowings under the Term Loan Facility was 1.75% plus the 30-day Eurodollar Rate, or 3.65%.
 The Revolving Credit Facility also contains a variable unused line fee ranging from 0.250% to 0.375% per annum.

-As of April 29, 2017, April 30, 2016 and January 28, 2017 the amounts outstanding under the Term Loan Facility, are net of unamortized original issue discount in each period of \$0.1 million and deferred financing fees of \$0.7 million, \$1.4 million and \$1.2 million, in each respective period.
+As of May 5, 2018 and April 29, 2017, the amounts outstanding under the Term Loan Facility are net of unamortized original issue discount of \$7,000 and \$0.1 million and deferred financing fees of \$0.1 million and \$0.7 million in each respective period.

 The Credit Facilities are collateralized by the Company's assets and equity and contain financial covenants, as well as certain business covenants, including restrictions on dividend payments, which the Company must comply with during the term of the agreements.
 The financial covenants include a consolidated fixed charge coverage ratio test of at least 1.1 to 1.0 and a total leverage test of no greater than 3.5 to 1.0.
-The Company was in compliance with all terms of the Credit Facilities during the thirteen weeks ended April 29, 2017.
+The Company was in compliance with all terms of the Credit Facilities during the thirteen weeks ended May 5, 2018.

-The provisions of the Credit Facilities restrict all of the net assets of the Company's consolidated subsidiaries, which constitutes all of the net assets on the Company's consolidated balance sheet as of April 29, 2017, from being used to pay any dividends or make other restricted payments to the Company without prior written consent from the financial institutions that are a party to the Credit Facilities, subject to certain exceptions.
+The provisions of the Credit Facilities restrict all of the net assets of the Company's consolidated subsidiaries, which constitutes all of the net assets on the Company's consolidated balance sheet as of May 5, 2018, from being used to pay any dividends or make other restricted payments to the Company without prior written consent from the financial institutions that are a party to the Credit Facilities, subject to certain exceptions.

-(5) Income Taxes
+(6) Income Taxes